Current COVID-19 Information for Paderno del Grappa, Veneto (Italy)

 Status of the CIMBA Program:

-Spring 2022: Currently planning to run and accepting applications.
-For current dates and information see www.cimbaitaly.com/studyabroad.
+Fall 2022: Currently planning to run and accepting applications; for dates and information see: www.cimbaitaly.com/studyabroad.

 Government Data Sources: